Our blood sugar levels provide an overview of overall health and indicate how an individual's body is managing diabetes.

 How To Manage Diabetes Mellitus

-Maintain a log book and note down the values after each blood test and factors which affect food, physical activity and stress.
-Monitor your blood glucose record if the values are too high or too low for several days at the same time, it is time to change your diabetes treatment plan.
-Talk to your diabetologist to understand about your results and modifications required in your treatment.
+Maintain a log book and note down the values after each blood test and factors like food, physical activity, and stress.
+Monitor your blood glucose record if the values are too high or too low for several days at the same time, it may be time to change your diabetes treatment plan.
+Talk to your diabetologist to understand the results and modifications required in your treatment.

 Also Checkout: Diabetic Diet Chart (1600 Calories, Vegetarian)